kamilazdybal/kamilazdybal.github.io/index.md

 where I combine reinforcement learning and data-driven modeling with experimental fluid dynamics.
 Previously, I was a Ph.D. student at Université Libre de Bruxelles in the group of Prof. [Alessandro Parente](https://brite-research.be/), working on reduced-order modeling of reacting flows.
-I develop tools and algorithms that help **understand high-dimensional datasets** and **model high-dimensional systems** with computational efficiency.
+My research interests are in **understanding high-dimensional datasets** and **modeling high-dimensional systems** with computational efficiency.
 I am passionate about science outreach, academic writing, creating open-source educational content, and developing open-source scientific software.
 Check out the recent [interview with me](https://www.ercoftac.org/about/ercoftac-da-vinci-competition/18th-da-vinci-2023/kamila-zdybal/)!